-‘Bad news ever since’: After eviction, the struggle to find a new home
+After eviction, the struggle to find a new home despite ‘a modern-day scarlet letter’

 “The practice of gaining a tenant’s record without the context denies the very fundamental opportunity for a fresh start,” Franzese said “It is wrong to deny that opportunity to being again in a context that is as vital as housing.”

 Inequalities in the American housing landscape have deepened during the pandemic.
-And Black women — like Ebony, Andrea, and Walston — have disproportionally felt the impact.
+And Black women like Walston have disproportionally felt the impact.

 According to the Eviction Lab, women make up 51 percent of the tenants facing eviction filings since March 2020; Black Americans account for 35 percent of eviction filings since the pandemic’s start, and Black women were filed against 25 percent more than Black men.